SelectUSA/website/industry-snapshots/_posts/2015-02-18-travel-tourism-and-hospitality-industry-united-states.md

 international overseas traveler growth of 7 percent in 2012.&nbsp;

 **Food Services:** This subsector is the second largest and accounts for more than 16 percent of travel and tourism-related output.
-The National Restaurant Association predicts 3.5 percent growth for the restaurant industry in 2012.&nbsp;
+The [National Restaurant Association](http://www.restaurant.org/News-Research/News/Restaurants-projected-to-add-over-300,000-jobs-in) predicts 3.4 percent growth for the restaurant industry in
+2015.&nbsp;

-**Air Travel: **This subsector accounts for nearly16 percent of travel industry output.
+**Air Travel:** This subsector accounts for nearly16 percent of travel industry output.
 Airlines continuously seek ways to increase revenue by offering access to new markets as they work to reduce costs and fuel consumption by grounding inefficient aircraft and scaling back unprofitable routes.

 ## **Federal Resources**

-**Travel Promotion Act of 2009 (TPA):**&nbsp;This Act established the Corporation for Travel Promotion (CTP), a new public-private partnership in travel and tourism.
+**Travel Promotion Act of 2009 (TPA):**&nbsp;This Act established the [Corporation for Travel Promotion (CTP)](http://www.thebrandusa.com/), a new public-private partnership in travel and tourism doing business as "Brand USA".
 The alliance between the U.S. government and the U.S. travel and tourism industry enhances the distribution of information on U.S. entry policies and promotes leisure, business, and scholarly travel to and within the United States. &nbsp;Currently, under the Travel Promotion Act, the CTP can access up to $100 million in federal matching funds to execute its mission based on a 1 to 1 ratio of public to private funds.
-The CTP is active in the top international travel markets for the United States and is doing business as Brand USA. &nbsp;
+The CTP is active in the top international travel markets for the United States. &nbsp;

 <span class="field field-type-link field-field-industry-assoications">
       <span class="field-label">Industry Associations:&nbsp;</span><br>